serebrov/emoji-mart-vue/README.md

 #### Datasets and Custom Emojis

-While all sets are available by default, you may want to include only a single set data to reduce the size of your bundle.
+While the default setup assumes `all.json` usage with all sets available, you may want to include only a single set data to reduce the size of your bundle.

 | Set       | Size (on disk) |
 | --------- | -------------- |